-Toyota has about 1,000 acres protected at 12 sites with Conservation Certification from the Wildlife Habitat Council (WHC).
-Our partnership with WHC, which began in 2008 when our Kentucky plant became Toyota’s first certified site, helps us inventory plant and animal species on our sites and identify appropriate projects.
+Toyota has about 1,000 acres at 12 sites engaged in conservation programs certified by the Wildlife Habitat Council (WHC).
+Our partnership with WHC began in 2008 when the conservation program at our Kentucky assembly plant became Toyota’s first WHC certification.
+WHC helps us inventory plant and animal species on our sites and identify appropriate projects.
 Our protected areas include grassland, wildflower meadows, pollinator gardens and forests.

 The Wildlife Habitat Council is a nonprofit group of corporations, conservation organizations and individuals dedicated to restoring and enhancing wildlife habitat.
-The Wildlife Habitat Council’s Conservation Certification recognizes meaningful wildlife habitat management and conservation education programs at individual sites.
+The WHC Conservation Certification recognizes meaningful wildlife habitat management and conservation education programs at individual sites.

 For a list of TMNA sites certified with WHC, see the target to certify at least two new sites per year.

 Raising awareness is essential to the success of conservation efforts, and the younger the audience, the better.
 Many of our sites volunteer with local elementary and high schools to teach students about the importance of biodiversity and how they can do their part.
 In the spring of 2017, team members from Toyota’s powertrain plant in Buffalo, West Virginia, continued their long-standing partnership with Hometown Elementary School by helping students and teachers release 100 trout at Kanawha State Forest in Charleston, West Virginia.
 With the help of volunteers from Trout Unlimited, students had raised the trout in an aquarium at school until the trout were big enough to be released in the wild.